-Haibane Renmei (Volume 4: Day of Flight)
+Haibane Renmei (Volume 4: Day of Flight) Review

 With 'Day of Flight', we find ourselves at the final volume of Haibane Renmei, and it is genuinely an emotionally-compelling trio of episodes which concludes this excellent series.
 Furthermore, this fourth DVD volume begins with the focus of the story arc already transferred definitively from Rakka to Reki.
 (This unique 'dual-focus' narrative isn't something I would have anticipated after viewing the first few episodes, where it initially seemed the storyline would mainly concern itself with Rakka's development.
 The transitioning from Rakka alone at start to Rakka & Reki in mid-arc, to Reki alone at the very end is very gracefully handled and Yoshitoshi ABe deserves kudos for this successfully implemented structure.)